prose/prose/CONTRIBUTING.md

 ## Testing

-Running `npm run test` will also build the browser tests available at http://localhost:8000/test
+Running `npm test` will run all unit tests as well as ensure that all translations used in the app are available in `translations/en.json`.

-You can run tests quickly from the command line with `npm test`

 Create tests in the `test/spec/` directory.
 If possible try to mirror the `app` directory structure.
 Require any new test files in `test/index.js`